Ezequiel Tovar Preview, Player Props: Rockies vs. Giants

 - Tovar leads Colorado in slugging percentage (.419) thanks to 49 extra-base hits.

-- Tovar has had at least one RBI in 35.9% of his games this season (47 of 131), with more than one RBI 13 times (9.9%).
-He has also accounted for three or more of his team's runs in four contests.
+- In 47 games this season (35.6%), Tovar has picked up an RBI, and in 13 of those games (9.8%) he had two or more.
+He has also driven home three or more of his team's runs in four contests.

-- He has scored in 59 of 131 games this season, and more than once 9 times.
+- He has scored in 60 games this season, with multiple runs 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.